top of page

 Important Considerations For Becoming a Solar and Roofing Company

-Whether you’re still on the fence about becoming a solar and roofing company or you’re already sold on the idea, below are a few important considerations that should factor into your decision-making.
+Whether you’re still on the fence about transitioning to a full-service solar roofing company or are already sold on the idea, below are a few important considerations that should factor into your long-term planning:

 1. Know Your State’s Laws And Get Certified